 - When both sides have been seared, remove to a platter and reserve.

-- Reduce heat to medium high and 1 medium onion chopped2 stalks celery chopped and 2 small carrots to saucepan and stir to coat the vegetables evenly with the remaining 1 tablespoonful of oil; cook until the vegetables begin to color and become soft, about 5-7 minutes.
+- Reduce heat to medium and add the remaining 1 tablespoon of olive oil, 1 medium onion chopped, 2 small carrots chopped, and 1 - 2 bay leaves to the saucepan and stir to coat the vegetables until they are evenly coated with the olive oil.
+Cook until the vegetables begin to color and become soft, about 5-7 minutes.

-- Chop 2 cloves garlic and add to vegetables; add 1/2 cup white wine and cook to reduce by a third, maybe 4 or 5 minutes.
+- Grate 2 cloves garlic and add to the vegetables, then add 1/2 cup white wine and cook to reduce by a third, maybe 4 or 5 minutes.

-- Add 1 can chopped canned tomatoes, 1/2 can tomato paste (or 2 lg tablespoons) and 1/2 cup beef stock.
+- Add 1 14 oz can chopped canned tomatoes, 3 tbsp tomato paste and 1/2 cup beef stock.
 Stir to combine.

-- Cover with a lid propped open with a spoon and simmer on low heat for 1 1/2 to 2 hours..
+- Cover with a lid propped open with a spoon and simmer on low heat for 1 1/2 to 2 hours. or until the shanks are soft and falling off the bone.

 Rustic Presentation

-- Once the shanks are tender, serve with pasta or ravioli on the side.
+- Once the shanks are tender, serve with pasta, ravioli or mashed potatoes on the side.

 Finer Presentation